in

 Depending on the length of the hike, I will typically bring one 16-ounce water bottle (that fits in a holder on the front strap of my backpack) and one 1-liter water bottle that fits in a side, zippered compartment of my backpack.
 Though plastic water bottles are not environmentally friendly, they are lightweight and convenient.

+I bring a small rag to wipe away the sweat and to keep gear, including cameras, dry.
 I apply sunscreen and insect repellent before hikes.
 I do not bring them with me on hikes, though you may want to.

-Some gear lists recommend whistles for emergency signaling.
-Kauai trails are pretty straightforward and getting lost is not usually an issue.
 In very rare cases, Kauai hikers have been harassed by vagabonds who live in the Kauai wilderness (for example the Kalalau Beach area) and a whistle could be used to signal for help and/or scare away threatening individuals.